Constellation-Labs/euclid-development-environment/README.md

   -h, --help
 ```
 * --force_genesis: Use this flag when you want your metagraph to start from genesis.
 If you have already started a metagraph and need to execute from genesis again, use this command.

-* --owner_p12_file_name: This parameter specifies the wallet to charge fees on snapshots.
-Ensure this file is in the `p12-files` directory.
-We will validate if the file exists in the directory and, if so, send it to the remote `metagraph-l0` directory.

-* --staking_p12_file_name: This parameter specifies the wallet to check the balance to reduce fees according to the amount of DAG in the balance.
-Ensure this file is in the `p12-files` directory.
-We will validate if the file exists in the directory and, if so, send it to the remote `metagraph-l0` directory.

 ### `hydra remote-start`